Penn Global Seminars Course Offerings by Term

 Travel to the Netherlands

-Coastal and riverside cities worldwide are under increasing pressure from sea level rise and other effects of climate change.
-Resilience and sustainability are paradigmatic concepts for how cities address their impacts on water, food, energy, and housing.
-This course focuses on the cultural side of resilience and sustainability in four notable cities: Rotterdam (with areas 7 meters below sea level), Nijmegen (which has devised a new way to live with a major river), New York City (which was devastated by Hurricane Sandy), and New Orleans (one of the most vulnerable American cities).
-Of course, other cities (Amsterdam, Arnhem, Boston, The Hague, Houston, Miami, and cities from the Global South such as Jakarta) will also play.
+Coastal cities worldwide are under increasing pressure from sea level rise and other effects of climate change.
+Resilience and sustainability are paradigmatic concepts for how cities address and adapt to climate change impacts.
+This course focuses on the cultural side of resilience and sustainability in Rotterdam and the surrounding Randstad, including Amsterdam.
+For comparison, we’ll also reference New Orleans, Houston, Philadelphia, and other coastal cities.
 In deeply uncertain times, cities such as these confront an array of interconnected choices that involve not only infrastructural solutions, but priorities, values, and cultural predispositions.
 Ideally, the strategies that cities devise are generated through inclusive processes based on the understanding that resilience and sustainability should be grounded in the cultural life of their communities.
 When this is the case, resilience and sustainability can become unique and motivating narratives about how cities and their residents co-develop the kinds of hard, soft, and social infrastructure the climate emergency requires.
 With this in mind, we will analyze climate action plans and resilience strategies; explore cultural histories relative to flooding events; and consult with Dutch and American experts in climate adaptation, governance, community development, and design.
 The highlight of the course will be travel to the Netherlands during spring break for site visits and discussions with experts.

 Cairo as Palimpsest